 “We are very proud of what we have achieved at DurhamGate,” he says.
 “It’s now got a real community feel.
 But Milburngate is another thing entirely.
 Being just across from the World Heritage site means you approach things with a heightened sense of respect.
 We are creating a whole new quarter for the city and trying to bring some new things into play.”

-He talks excitedly about the “quality” tenants coming to Milburngate - Everyman’s arthouse cinema, a high-spec Premier Inn hotel, a Pitcher and Piano bar as well as spaces for local artisan food outlets.
+He talks excitedly about the “quality” tenants coming to Milburngate - Everyman’s arthouse cinema, a high-spec Premier Inn hotel, a Miller & Carter restaurant as well as spaces for local artisan food outlets.
 The idea is that this will be a destination for visitors.
 You can easily see it becoming a first, and perhaps only, port of call for people pouring down the hill from the railway station.
 Allan is determined to ensure his swanky new site works with the rest of the city rather than sits in splendid isolation.

 “When you take a stroll around Durham you soon find that there are a lot of dead ends.
 We want to help knit things together.”